S Cassiopeiae

 S Cassiopeiae (S Cas, HD 7769) is a Mira variable and S-type star in the constellation Cassiopeia.
-It is an unusually cool star, rapidly losing mass and surrounded by dense gas and dust producing masers.
+It is an unusually cool star, rapidly losing mass and surrounded by dense gas and dust producing astrophysical masers.

 Distance

 In the absence of a measurement of its parallax by the Hipparcos satellite, its distance from the Solar System was estimated between 1,860 and 2,770 light-years.
 Gaia Data Release 3 published a parallax of 1.0515±0.0907 mas, indicating a distance around 950 pc, but the observations have a very high noise level and are considered unreliable.
 An independent calculation from a period-luminosity relation gives a distance of 880 pc.

 Spectral type

 With a spectral type of S3,4e-S5,8e, S Cassiopeiae is an S-type star similar to χ Cygni; these are asymptotic giant branch (AGB) stars similar to those of class M except that the dominant spectral bands of metal oxides are formed by metals of the fifth period of the periodic table as zirconium or yttrium.
 Another feature of this class of stars is the high mass loss; in the case of S Cassiopeiae it is estimated at per year.